noritersand/noritersand.github.io/_drafts/2019-05-08-web-http-요청-메서드-종류-request-methods.md

 > - Providing a block of data, such as the result of submitting a form, to a data-handling process;
 > - Extending a database through an append operation.

-신규 데이터 등록?
+신규 데이터 등록

 ## PUT

 >The PUT method requests that the enclosed entity be stored under the supplied Request-URI.
 If the Request-URI refers to an already existing resource, the enclosed entity SHOULD be considered as a modified version of the one residing on the origin server.
 If the Request-URI does not point to an existing resource, and that URI is capable of being defined as a new resource by the requesting user agent, the origin server can create the resource with that URI.
 If a new resource is created, the origin server MUST inform the user agent via the 201 (Created) response.
 If an existing resource is modified, either the 200 (OK) or 204 (No Content) response codes SHOULD be sent to indicate successful completion of the request.
 If the resource could not be created or modified with the Request-URI, an appropriate error response SHOULD be given that reflects the nature of the problem.
 The recipient of the entity MUST NOT ignore any Content-* (e.g. Content-Range) headers that it does not understand or implement and MUST return a 501 (Not Implemented) response in such cases.

-등록된 데이터 변경?
+등록된 데이터 변경

 ## DELETE

 >The DELETE method requests that the origin server delete the resource identified by the Request-URI.
 This method MAY be overridden by human intervention (or other means) on the origin server.
 The client cannot be guaranteed that the operation has been carried out, even if the status code returned from the origin server indicates that the action has been completed successfully.
 However, the server SHOULD NOT indicate success unless, at the time the response is given, it intends to delete the resource or move it to an inaccessible location.

-삭제?
+삭제

+스펙은 GET과 비슷해서 리퀘스트 바디를 쓸 수 없다. (아예 안되는 건 아닌 모양) 따라서 삭제하려는 데이터의 식별값은 query-string으로 던져야 한다.

 ## TRACE